Bonin Islands: Climate

-The climate of the Bonin Islands range from a humid subtropical climate (Köppen climate classification Cfa) to tropical monsoon climate (Köppen climate classification Am).
+The climate of the Bonin Islands ranges from a humid subtropical climate (Köppen climate classification Cfa) to tropical monsoon climate (Köppen climate classification Am).

-The climate of Chichijima in is on the boundary between the humid subtropical climate (Köppen classification Cfa) and the tropical monsoon climate (Köppen classification Am).
-Temperatures are warm to hot all year round owing to the warm currents from the North Pacific gyre that surround the island.
+The climate of Chichijima is on the boundary between the humid subtropical climate (Köppen classification Cfa) and the tropical monsoon climate (Köppen classification Am).
+Temperatures are warm to hot all year round due to the warm currents from the North Pacific gyre surrounding the island.
 Rainfall is less heavy than in most parts of mainland Japan since the island is too far south to be influenced by the Aleutian Low and too far from Asia to receive monsoonal rainfall or orographic precipitation on the equatorward side of the Siberian High.
-The wettest months are May and September, while the driest months are January and February.
+The wettest months are May and September, while the driest are January and February.

 The easternmost island, Minamitorishima or Marcus Island, has a tropical savanna climate (Köppen classification Aw) with warm to hot temperatures throughout the year.
-The wettest months are July and August, while the driest months are February and March.
+The wettest months are July and August, while the driest are February and March.